Project Extreme Programs:

 Crisis Text Line serves anyone, in any type of crisis, providing access to support and information via a medium people already use and trust: text.
 Click here to learn more.

-Miryam’s House, now in its sixth year, is a transitional living shelter for young women.
+Miryam’s House, now in its seventh year, is a transitional living shelter for young women.
 Miryam’s House offers a safe and growth oriented home for those seeking additional encouragement, life skills support and healthy communication skills.
 Click here to learn more.

 By pairing teen participants with experienced mentors, Project Extreme ensures that the progress made by at-risk youth during our other programs will not fade or diminish.
 Mentors sign a social contract stating that they are responsible to maintain contact with participants on a weekly basis and continue leading them along the path to success.